AP source: Jokic captures 2nd straight NBA MVP award

 AP Sports Writer

-DENVER (AP) — Nikola Jokic put up numbers never seen before in NBA history.
-Not from Wilt.
-Not from Kareem.
-Not from “Air Jordan.”
-Not from LeBron.
+DENVER (AP) — Denver’s Nikola Jokic has won his second consecutive Most Valuable Player award after a season in which he finished with numbers never before seen in NBA history, a person familiar with the decision told The Associated Press.

-With a historic season, the Denver Nuggets big man earned his second straight Most Valuable Player award, a person with knowledge of the decision told The Associated Press on Monday.
-The NBA was preparing to make the announcement in the coming days, likely this week, according to the person who spoke to the AP on condition of anonymity because the voting results have not been announced.
+The NBA was preparing to make the announcement in the coming days, likely this week, according to the person who spoke to the AP on condition of anonymity Monday because the voting results have not been announced.

 ESPN, citing sources, first reported that Jokic would be named MVP again.

-The 7-foot center became the first player in league history to eclipse 2,000 points, 1,000 rebounds and 500 assists in a season.
+The Nuggets’ 7-foot center was the first player in league history to eclipse 2,000 points, 1,000 rebounds and 500 assists in a season.
 And that sort of dominance by the player nicknamed “Joker” helped convince voters that he should be the 13th player of the NBA’s exclusive MVP back-to-back club.

 “It’s just remarkable what he’s done,” Nuggets coach Michael Malone recently said of Jokic.
 “I know that I’m very biased, I admit it wholeheartedly — the MVP isn’t even a competition.
-There’s other great players, I’m not saying they’re not great players, but what Nikola Jokic has done this year, with this team, with everything that we’ve had to go through, is incredible.”
+There’s other great players, I’m not saying they’re not great players, but what Nikola Jokic has done this year, with this team, with everything that we’ve had to go through, is incredible.
+He was good last year and he’s even better this year.”

 The award is likely the start of a huge offseason for Jokic, who is eligible for a supermax extension that could guarantee him nearly $254 million over five seasons starting with 2023-24.
 He’ll make $32.4 million next season.